 Peter Pan Bus operates daily service to the Woods Hole, Massachusetts Steamship Authority Ferry Terminal from Boston’s Logan Airport, from Boston’s South Station Transportation Hub, from Providence Rhode Island, points in Connecticut, and from downtown New York City.
 Peter Pan buses are very clean, reliable, have free wi-fi, and are used year-round by Vineyarders to get to and from Boston, New York City, etc. without a car.
 One-way passenger fare from Logan Airport is $30.00 and takes two hours.
 Reservations are always suggested.
 We recommend connecting through Boston when taking Peter Pan from NYC to Martha’s Vineyard.
 Routing through Providence may seem like a shorter distance, however it has numerous stops.

 Amtrak has multiple stations throughout New England.
-Take the train to South Station in Boston and then grab the Peter Pan Bus to Woods Hole.
+Take the train to South Station in Boston and then grab the Peter Pan Bus to Woods Hole, MA.
 The bus drops you off at the Steamship Authority terminal and a ferry will take you into either Oak Bluffs or Vineyard Haven depending on the boat schedule.